digdir/designsystemet/CONTRIBUTING.md

 ### Getting started with development

-Follow these steps to get up and running with storybook and the storefront.
+Follow these steps to get up and running with Storybook or Storefront (designsystemet.no).

 Run the commands from the root of your project.
 Make sure you clone the `next` branch, this is where we do development.

-#### 1. Install Node 16+ and Yarn 3

-Make sure `node` and `yarn` is installed by running: `node --version && yarn --version`

-#### 2. Install dependencies

-`yarn install`

-This will install all the dependancies.

-#### 3. Build packages
+`yarn`
 `yarn build`

-This is required to make sure dependencies between local packages are available.
-You only need to run this once.

 #### 4. Start local development servers